Help us improve

 From optimus

-Creates git worktree for new branch in separate directory with setup and test baseline.
-Enables parallel Claude Code sessions on multi-repo projects without disturbing main workspace.
+Creates a git worktree for isolated parallel development — new branch in a separate directory with project setup and test baseline.
+Enables multiple Claude Code sessions on different tasks simultaneously.

 Create a git worktree for isolated parallel development.
 Sets up a new branch in a separate directory (`.worktrees/`) with project setup and test baseline, so the main workspace stays untouched.
 Each worktree can host an independent Claude Code session.